 This is just the start of all that you can do with Mailchimp and Zapier.
 Zapier supports thousands of apps, so you automate almost any task at work.
 Start building your Zap now and see what you can create.

-This article was published in September 2020, written by Krystina Martinez, and was lightly updated in August 2022.
+This article was published in September 2020 by Krystina Martinez, with previous updates by Elena Alston.
+It was most recently updated in April 2025 by Nicole Replogle.